outpostHQ/outpostkit-python/README.md

 # Outpost Kit Python client

 This is a Python client for [Outpost](https://outpost.run).
-It lets you run models from your Python code or Jupyter notebook, and do various other things on Outpost.
+It lets you run models from your Python code or Outpost Notebook, and do various other things on Outpost.

 ## Requirements